Experiencing TRON Lightcycle / Run at Magic Kingdom

 This next room, the Hall of Opponents, contains several discs with users who have beat the grid.
 Below are a few previous champions.

-Team Yellow’s motto is “Live to race.”
+Team Yellow’s motto is “Live to Race.”

-Team Red puts “Speed first.”
+Team Red puts “Speed First.”

-Team Orange will “Battle to the end.”
+Team Orange will “Battle to the End.”

 Thankfully, we are all on Team Blue, where “Winning is our destiny.”
+For reference, all guests (users) who race on the grid are part of Team Blue.
+Users riding on the same cycle are your teammates.

-You’ll then reach the locker area.
+You’ll soon reach the locker area.
 Disney has installed double-sided lockers before you reach the attraction’s boarding area.
 A little further down, we have a video that shows clips from the queue and the locker area.
+Several series of lockers are available.
+We were assigned the 600 section on our initial ride.
+So when it was our turn, we walked to the 600s and selected a locker with a glowing number.

 This is where the lightcycles pull up to the gate for riders to board.